zyfmix/ssm/README.md

+> [!NOTE]
+> This is pre-release software.
+Use at your own risk.

 # Secure SSH Manager

-Manages your ssh keys from a single interface.
+Manage your ssh keys from a simple Web UI.

 ## Development Setup